BlueBoxWare/LibGDXPlugin/README.md

 * Region names from Atlas files in Skin.get*() and TextureAtlas.get*()
 * Property keys in I18NBundle.get() and I18NBundle.format()

-and related methods, use the `@GDXAssets` annotation to tell LibGDXPlugin which files to use.
+and related methods, use the `@GDXAssets` annotation to tell libGDXPlugin which files to use.

 First add the annotation to your build.
 In `build.gradle`: